The best way to include fossils in the 'tree of life'

 "We show that palaeontology needs to take the same approach, and we identify the modelling methods that should become the default for the future."

-Uncertain-tree: discriminating among competing approaches to the phylogenetic analysis of phenotype data, Proceedings of the Royal Society B, rspb.royalsocietypublishing.org/lookup/doi/10.1098/rspb.2016.2290
+More information: Uncertain-tree: discriminating among competing approaches to the phylogenetic analysis of phenotype data, Proceedings of the Royal Society B, rspb.royalsocietypublishing.or … .1098/rspb.2016.2290